Rochester faith leaders join together to stand with Buffalo

 ROCHESTER, N.Y.
-(WROC) — Rochester faith leaders joined together at the Tops Friendly Market on West Ave. in the city Wednesday afternoon to stand in solidarity with Buffalo.
+(WROC) — Rochester faith leaders joined together at the Tops Friendly Market on West Avenue in the city Wednesday afternoon to stand in solidarity with Buffalo.

 “It could have been right here.”